Agency Bonds

 These include the Government National Mortgage Association (GNMA), the Small Business Administration (SBA), and the Federal Housing Administration (FHPA) (GNMA or Ginnie Mae).

 Like treasury bonds, federal government agencies' bond issuances are typically guaranteed by the federal government.
-Unfortunately, the Tennessee Valley Authority is one organization that lacks federal support (TVA).
+Unfortunately, the Tennessee Valley Authority (TVA) is one organization that lacks federal support.

-The U.S. government does not provide backing for TVA bonds.
-Instead, they are funded by the money made from the initiatives the agencies work on.
+TVA bonds are not backed by the U.S. government.
+Instead, they are funded by the money generated by the initiatives the agencies pursue.

 It includes the Funding Corporation, Federal Home Loan Bank, Federal Farm Credit Banks, Federal National Mortgage Association (Fannie Mae), and Federal Home Loan Mortgage (Freddie Mac).